awsdocs/amazon-rekognition-developer-guide/doc_source/create-collection-procedure.md

    The following example creates a collection and displays its Amazon Resource Name \(ARN\)\.

-   Change the value of `collectionId` to the name of collection you want to create\.
+   Change the value of `collection_id` to the name of collection you want to create\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.